PaddlePaddle/PaddleSeg/contrib/LaneSeg/README.md

 ## Dataset preparation

-Using Tusimple's open source [Tusimple](https://github.com/TuSimple/tusimple-benchmark/issues/3) dataset as our demo dataset for the tutorial. we should download train_set.zip, test_set.zip, test_label.json, and unzip train_set.zip，test_set.zip to `data` directory, meanwhile, we should place test_label.json to `test_set` directory.
+Using Tusimple's open source [Tusimple](https://github.com/TuSimple/tusimple-benchmark/issues/3) dataset as our demo dataset for the tutorial. we should download train_set.zip, test_set.zip, test_label.json, and unzip train_set.zip，test_set.zip to `data/tusimple` directory, meanwhile, we should place test_label.json to `test_set` directory.
 The folder structure is as follow:
 ```
  LaneSeg
  |-- data